Milanote provides a beautiful way to brainstorm even the most complex and ideas.

 Whereas, MindNode wants me to keep extending the map to such an extent that the fonts have gotten smaller and the idea bubbles keep on expanding so that moving one node to the other has become challenging.

 Regardless of what device I use to flesh out raw ideas into print, Milanote simply surpassed all the writing apps out there.
-Plus, it also allows you to add media in your mindmaps to spice things up (and prevent you from creating a boring presentation of your work).
+Plus, it also allows you to add media to your mindmaps to spice things up (and prevent you from creating a boring presentation of your work).

 Milanote vs Trello